 A diagnostic evaluation may include a mental status exam.
 This helps determine if your speech, thought patterns, or memory have been affected.
 Sometimes this happens in the case of bipolar disorder.

 You may also be evaluated for other psychiatric conditions.
-These include anxiety disorders, or alcohol or drug abuse .
+These include anxiety disorders, or alcohol or drug use disorders.
 You will also be evaluated for other potential medical and neurological causes for your symptoms.

 Carson RC, Butcher JN.
 Abnormal Psychology and Modern Life.
 11th ed.
 New York, NY: Allyn and Bacon; 2000.